serokell/blog-posts/typed-th-in-ghc-9/article.md

   }
 ```

-The differences between the simplified and real definitions are not important for the understanding of this post, and you may keep the simplified definition in mind while reading through this.
+The differences between the simplified and real definitions are not important for understanding this post, and you may keep the simplified definition in mind while reading through this.

 Thankfully, the untyped TH interface remains mostly unchanged, and the typed TH interface should only need to use `Code` instead of `TExp` to compile again with some helper functions.

-## Example GHC 8 code
+## GHC 8 code example

 To make the examples here easier to follow, let us define a small typed Template Haskell module that we wish to work under GHC 8, which we will later port to GHC 9.
-The code will be quite simple, its purpose is to parse an environment flag into a known data type or stop the compilation altogether if it fails.
+The code will be quite simple: its purpose will be to parse an environment flag into a known data type or stop the compilation altogether if it fails.

 We will use the [`template-haskell`](https://hackage.haskell.org/package/template-haskell) package, so don't forget to load it.
 You will also need to activate the `TemplateHaskell` language extension.